Submission Preparation Checklist

 All experiments should have adequate replication and where relevant, should have been repeated for confirmation.
 Data should be subjected to appropriate statistical analysis.
 All experiments must include adequate controls for comparison with the treatments.

 These should be presented in an orderly fashion, making use of tables and figures where necessary.
 Material presented in tables should not be repeated in figures.
+All dimensions should be in scientific form (kg m-2).
+Other forms such as kg/m2 is not accepted.

 Discussion should be presented separately from results, and it should be noted that simple restatement of results in it does not constitute adequate discussion.
 The discussion should be focused on the work presented, and its relationship with other relevant published work.
 It should not digress widely into general discussion of a research area, or into excessive speculation.